What Is the NASDAQ?

 How The NASDAQ Was Created

-Now, in 2018, the NASDAQ lists more than 3,700 companies and boasts the highest trade volume in the US market.
-More than $10 trillion worth of companies trade on the NASDAQ.
+Fast forward to the current day — the NASDAQ lists more than 3,700 companies and boasts the highest trade volume in the U.S. market.
+More than $10 trillion worth of companies trades on the NASDAQ.

 A history of the NASDAQ shows a track record of groundbreaking accomplishments.
 In addition to being the first exchange to offer electronic trading, it was the first exchange to launch a website, the first to store records in the cloud, and the first to sell its technology to other exchanges.